Please, visit our new website.

 In recent years, the connection between women’s literary history and digital humanities has proved to be important and very fruitful: it is the digital humanities that allow us to rediscover important numbers of women authors, their written production as well as their reception, and to gain a better understanding of women’s roles, especially in the literary life of earlier periods and the networks they formed.
 Since the digital humanities are a new and fast developing area in literary history, it is important for students to have the possibility of getting acquainted with recent studies in this field.

-Find more about the network in the video.
+Find more about the network in the video or in the Power point presentation.